Godsmith/trainfinity3/README.md

 - build platforms instead of stations
   - done on create-platform-like-track branchs, had some issues; turned out to be a bit fiddly for the user
+- non-global bank using signals
+  - Multiple nodes need to query how much money is available, so signals were not practical.

 ### Issues